Do you have any questions about your visit? Read on to find the answers with our most frequently asked questions.

 Outrider Coach Service

 Newmarket Racecourses offers subsidised return coach services on certain days, please refer to our How to get to Newmarket Racecourses by Public Transport page for more information.

 These coach services generally arrive in time for the first race and leave 30 minutes after the last race.
 Please book Newmarket Coach Services online at least 3 days before your visit.

 A range of food and beverage options is offered around the racecourse.
 If you would like to bring a picnic you can do so in the Garden Enclosure only.

-Alcohol can only be brought into the Garden Enclosure with a substantial picnic and it is limited to one bottle of wine or champagne per person or 4 cans of beer, cider or pre-mixed aperitif.
-Please note that beer/cider must be in cans.
-Unfortunately spirits, fortified wines and Pimm’s (or similar) will not be allowed on course.
+Alcohol can only be brought into the Garden Enclosure with a substantial picnic and it is limited to one bottle of wine or champagne per person or 4 cans/bottles of beer, cider or pre-mixed aperitif.
+Unfortunately, spirits, fortified wines and Pimm’s (or similar) will not be allowed on course.
 You are not allowed to bring food or drink into the Premier or Grandstand & Paddock Enclosures.

 Please note bag and physical searches will be in operation.
 Dogs may be in operation on the site for enhanced security searches.

 Please find below items that are not permitted into the Premier or Grandstand & Paddock Enclosures: